MatPedia: A Universal Generative Foundation for High-Fidelity Material Synthesis: Method

-We fine-tune the decoder on RGB-PBR paired data (Sec.~\ref{sec:dataset_text}) at 1024×1024 for 10K steps using AdamW (lr=$5\times10^{-5}$, $\lambda_1=10$, $\lambda_2=1$) on 32 H20 GPUs.
+\textbf{3D VAE Training.} We fine-tune the decoder on RGB-PBR paired data (Sec.~\ref{sec:dataset_text}) at 1024×1024 for 10K steps using AdamW (lr=$5\times10^{-5}$, $\lambda_1=10$, $\lambda_2=1$).

 \textbf{DiT Training.} We train the video DiT~\cite{wan2025wan} with LoRA~\cite{hu2022lora} (rank 128) on attention projections and FFN linear layers.
-Each task uses the hybrid dataset at 1024×1024 resolution, trained for 200K steps with batch size 16 and learning rate $1\times10^{-4}$ on 32 H20 GPUs.
+Each task uses the hybrid dataset at 1024×1024 resolution, trained for 200K steps with batch size 16 and learning rate $1\times10^{-4}$.

 \textbf{Inference.} Generation at 1024×1024 is upsampled to 4K using RealESRGAN~\cite{wang2021realesrgan}.
-Complete PBR map generation takes ~20s on a single H20 GPU with 50 sampling steps.
+Complete PBR map generation takes 20s with 50 sampling steps.